ntblab/infant_neuropipe/prototype/link/scripts/retinotopy/README.md

 Often there is a blob anterior to ventral V4 that is sensitive to horizontal that should be ignored and drawn around

-8. Tke efficient screenshots of the regions
+8. Take efficient screenshots of the regions

 Make 1D files that can be used to take pictures of individual hemispheres of the data.
 In particular, this makes a 1D file with functional data (e.g., SF or meridian) and the traced regions in a single data file that can be loaded on the brain